LzgsGithub/NeurIPS24-CLAS24-Track-II-Rank1/README.md

-# The Competition for LLM and Agent Safety 2024 Track2 Submission (Rank 1)
+# The Competition for LLM and Agent Safety 2024 Track2 Submission (Rank 1, Team Matrix666)
 This repository contains the **1st** place source code of **Track II: Backdoor Trigger Recovery for Models** in **The Competition for LLM and Agent Safety 2024** at **NeurIPS 2024**.

 ## Introduction